Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Set-AzureADApplicationProxyConnector.md

 ```

 ### -ConnectorGroupId
-The unique idenfier of the target application proxy connector group in Azure Active Directory.
+The unique identifer of the target application proxy connector group in Azure Active Directory.
 You can find this value using the Get-AzureAdApplicationProxyConnectorGroup command.

 ```yaml